juan-silveira/3d-room/README.md

-# CitySim.js
+# RoomSim.js

 ## What is this?

-This is an ongoing project where I attempt to create a clone of SimCity using [Three.js](https://threejs.org/).
+This is an ongoing project where I attempt to create a clone of SimRoom using [Three.js](https://threejs.org/).

 ## How do I run this locally?